Workspace class

 getInstructionsAsync(opts?)Direct link to getinstructionsasyncopts

 Returns combined workspace instructions.
 Use this when the workspace uses resolver-backed providers.
-A dynamic filesystem is resolved per request; a dynamic sandbox contributes stable placeholder text unless instructions.dynamicSandbox is set to 'resolve'.
+A runtime-defined filesystem is resolved per request.
+A runtime-defined sandbox contributes stable placeholder text unless instructions.dynamicSandbox is set to 'resolve'.

 const instructions = await workspace.getInstructionsAsync({ requestContext })